tdcosim/SolarPV-DER-simulation-tool/README.md

 Dependencies: SciPy, Numpy, Matlplotlib

 ## Issues
-Please feel free to raise an issue when bugs are encountered or if you are need further documentation.
+Please feel free to raise an issue for bugs or feature requests.

 ## Who is responsible?

 **Core developer:**
 - Siby Jose Plathottam splathottam@anl.gov

-**Support:**
+**Contributor:**

 - Karthikeyan Balasubramaniam kbalasubramaniam@anl.gov

 ## Acknowledgement

+This project was supported by Kemal Celik, [U.S. DOE Office of Electricity, Solar Energy Technology Office](https://www.energy.gov/eere/solar/solar-energy-technologies-office).

 The authors would like to acknowledge [Shrirang Abhyankar](https://github.com/abhyshr) and Puspal Hazra for their contribution.

 ## Citation